aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/united-states/january-1/opening-prayer-on-the-significance-of-new-years-day-by-rabbi-mordecai-kaplan-j-paul-williams-and-eugene-kohn-1951.html.md

 <hr />

 This opening prayer for New Year's Day, "The Significance of the Day," was first published in <em><a href="/?p=34753">The Faith of America: Readings, Songs, and Prayers for the Celebration of American Holidays</a></em> (Jewish Reconstructionist Foundation 1951), p.
 3-4 -- as preface to a number of readings selected by Mordecai Kaplan, Eugene Kohn, and J. Paul Williams for the day.
 It is unclear from this publication whether the prayer was written by Mordecai Kaplan, J. Paul Williams, or Eugene Kohn separately or together in collaboration.
-I have replaced archaisms in this prayer (thee, thy, thou, etc.). --Aharon Varady
+I have replaced archaisms in this prayer (thee, thy, thou, etc.) and replaced "Father" with "Guardian" in addition to other gender-neutral changed. --Aharon Varady

 <h3>Source(s)</h3>